Arthur Masuaku

-Masuaku began his senior career with Valenciennes, and has also played for Olympiacos.
+Masuaku began his senior career with Valenciennes, and has also played for Olympiacos, West Ham United and Beşiktaş.
 He represented France at youth level before switching his allegiance to DR Congo in 2017.

+Early life

+Masuaku was born in Lille, France, to DR Congolese parents.
+He acquired French nationality on 20 April 2006, through the collective effect of his mother's naturalization.

 Club career

 Valenciennes

-Masuaku was born in Lille.
-He came through the youth system of Valenciennes.
+Masuaku came through the youth system of Valenciennes.
 He made his Ligue 1 debut on the opening game of the 2013–14 season on 10 August 2013 against Toulouse.
 He was substituted after 75 minutes for Tongo Doumbia.
 On 29 January 2014 Masuaku scored his first competitive goal for Valenciennes in a 2–1 away defeat against Marseille.

 Olympiacos

 In July 2014, Masuaku signed for Olympiacos.
 He made his Superleague debut against Niki Volos, and in his third league match he provided two assists against OFI Crete in a 3–0 home win.
 Three days later he made his debut and scored in the UEFA Champions League competition against Atlético Madrid in a 3–2 home win.

 In April and May 2015, interest from Roma, Internazionale and Juventus was reported.
 His agent, Roger Henrotay, however stated a renewal of Masuaku's contract was on the cards.
 In July, a reported €4 million offer for Masuaku including former Olympiacos midfielder Giannis Fetfatzidis from Genoa was rejected by the club.